kateenoel/rosalind/README.md

 # rosalind
-Solutions to bioinformatics problems posed by the Rosalind community
+Solutions to bioinformatics and programming problems posed by the Rosalind community